tahze0/TicTacToe_Server_Side/README.md

 Repo: [version 1](https://github.com/AlperenAkin/TicTacToe)

-## Version 2: Using php to manage server side interaction and store winner data (LeaderBoard)
+## Version 2: Using php to manage server side interactions and store winner data (LeaderBoard)

 New version of the Tic Tac Toe game implemented using HTML, CSS, PHP, AJAX and JavaScript.